Skip to Content

 2. Unnatural Environments

-Some animals are quite intelligent so keeping them in captivity should never be an option.
-The environment that these animals are kept in isn’t natural to them –more so the animals that are taken from the wilderness and kept in zoos.
+Some animals are quite intelligent, so keeping them captive should never be an option.
+The environment these animals are kept in isn’t natural to them –more so, the animals are taken from the wilderness and kept in zoos.

 Though some zoos plan on reintroducing the animals into the wild after a while, living in zoos makes it impossible for some animals.
-For example, a lion might have a hard time adjusting to hunting for its meals when it has spent years being fed and lazing around.
+For example, a lion might have difficulty adjusting to hunting for its meals after spending years being fed and lazing around.

 See Related: Animals That Start With I